companieshouse/styleguides/ansible.md

 Ansible is the default tool used for configuring cloud infrastructure

 ## Roles
+Keep role names short - one word if possible or otherwise with a dash as a separator.

 Roles names should be distribution agnostic.

 ## Tasks